Sjmarf/ember/docs/element_guide.rst

         ember.Panel("tomato", size=100)
         ember.Panel("dodgerblue", size=100, x=0)

 Adjusting the :code:`y` position of elements in a VStack won't do anything - the y position of the elements is decided entirely by the VStack itself.
 HStack allows you to adjust the :code:`y`, but not the :code:`x`.
 ZStack lets you adjust both.

 Anchors
 .............

 As an alternative to passing integers as position arguments, you can use **position types** instead.
-Consider this example:

 .. code-block:: python